Aeon J. Skoble

 Bridgewater State University

 Aeon J. Skoble is Professor of Philosophy at Bridgewater State University, in Southeastern Massachusetts.
 A native New Yorker, he received his bachelor’s degree from the University of Pennsylvania and his master’s and doctorate from Temple University.
 In 1991, he was awarded a Claude R. Lambe Fellowship from the Institute for Humane Studies.
-His main research in moral and political philosophy includes theories of rights, the nature and justification of authority, virtue ethics, practical reason and moral psychology, just-war theory, classical theories of happiness, and theories of legal interpretation.
+His main research in moral and political philosophy includes theories of rights, the nature and justification of authority, virtue ethics, classical theories of happiness, and theories of legal interpretation.